borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 8/README.md

 From this starting point, the idea is to consider entities in the different states of the player.
 Depending on the state, the behavior is indeed different:

-- in the falling state, remove the entity — and award a certain number of points
+- in the falling state, remove the entity — and award an arbitrary amount of points

   ```lua
   for k, entity in pairs(self.player.level.entities) do